 As with all other sports there are many different brands of football available.
 The leading brands in the UK are Nike mainly due to their use in the Premiership and Mitre due to their use in the Football League.
 Good quality balls are available from other manufactures including:

 The football used in the Premiership is produced by Nike.
 The football used in the English Football league is the Delta Hyperseam Pro ball produced by Mitre.
-This same Mitre ball is also used in the Scottish in a different colour and the Welsh Premier league uses the Mitre Max V12S ball.
+This same Mitre ball is also used in the Scottish in a different colour as is the Welsh Premier league.
+Molten have the Europa League ball from 2018.